Descriptive complexity for neural networks via Boolean networks: Translations between BNL, SC and self-feeding circuits

 \end{proof}

-We recall a well-known fact.
-The lemma below is related to the fact that the Boolean functions in the circuit complexity class $\mathsf{NC}^1$ (with one output gate) are equivalent to the Boolean functions in the class of polynomial-size Boolean formulas. \begin{lemma}[\cite{size-depth-tradeoff}] Given a Boolean formula of size $n$, there exists an equivalent circuit with bounded fan-in, one output gate, size $\ordo(n^2)$ and formula depth $\ordo(\log n)$. \end{lemma}
+We recall a well-known fact for Boolean formulae (that also applies to $\BNL$-schemata). \begin{lemma}[\cite{size-depth-tradeoff}] Given a Boolean formula of size $n$, there exists an equivalent Boolean formula of size $\ordo(n^2)$ and depth $\ordo(\log n)$. \end{lemma}

-It is easy to obtain the following theorems. \begin{theorem} Given a $\BNL$-program of size $n$ and depth $d$, we can construct a globally equivalent self-feeding circuit with bounded fan-in, size $\ordo(n)$ and depth $d$.
-Moreover, we can also construct a globally equivalent self-feeding circuit with bounded fan-in, size $\ordo(n^3)$ and depth $\ordo(\log n)$. \end{theorem}
+The next two theorems give our translation from $\BNL$ to self-feeding circuits and back.
+Theorem~\ref{thrm:BNL_to_SF_circuit} gives two alternative translations with a trade-off between depth and size. \begin{theorem} Given a $\BNL$-program $\Lambda$ of size $n$ and depth $d$, we can construct a strongly equivalent self-feeding circuit with bounded fan-in either of size $\ordo(n)$ and depth $d$ or of size~$\ordo(n^2)$ and depth $\ordo(\log n)$. \end{theorem}